alpecer/Universal-Description/README.md

 ## How to use the code?

-The code considers a 2D stochastic SDE and a rectangular domain.
-In particular, it should generate results for the "noisy Stuart-Landau" model in Eq.
+The attached code is ready to generate the spectral decomposition of the "noisy Stuart-Landau" model in Eq.
 (11) in the main text with parameters as in Fig. 1 in the main text.

+Next, we explain how to modify it in order to obtain the discretisation of the Kolmogorov operators assocaited to a different planar SDE:

 Whereas the library "kolmogorovTools.py" contains the functions computing the terms composing $\mathcal{L}^\dagger$, the script "diagonalizeKolmogorov.py" builds the operator for the model of interest and provides the set of eigenfunctions and eigenvalues for $\mathcal{L}$ and $\mathcal{L}^\dagger$.
 - Make sure both functions are at the same directory